 Dell Inspiron 16 Plus 7620 Review (i7-12700H, RTX 3060)

-Powered by the pair of Intel’s latest 12th Generation CPU and Nvidia’s RTX 3000 series GPU, every laptop manufacturer is releasing new laptop and trying their best to dominate in the tough gaming and rendering competition laptops.
+Powered by the pair of Intel’s latest 12th-generation CPU and Nvidia’s RTX 3000 series GPU, every laptop manufacturer is releasing new laptops and trying their best to dominate in the tough gaming and rendering competition laptops.
 Undoubtedly, Dell is one of the top manufacturers in this race.

 The laptop we will review today is the latest addition from Dell in its Inspiron 16 series, which is commonly known for its delicate portable design and good performance.
-However, the manufacturer has added Mobile GPU support with the latest 12th Generation Intel CPU.
-The laptop we are reviewing is Dell Inspiron 16 Plus 7620, powered by the newest Core i7-12700H CPU and RTX 3060 GPU.
+However, the manufacturer has added Mobile GPU support with the latest 12th-generation Intel CPU.
+The laptop we are reviewing is the Dell Inspiron 16 Plus 7620, powered by the newest Core i7-12700H CPU and RTX 3060 GPU.

 Compared with other previously reviewed models like Legion 5i Pro (2022) and HP Omen 16 (2022), it feels that the Inspiron 16 Plus is superior to these models in terms of design and portability.
 However, in terms of performance, we can’t judge it right now as all these models have specs differences in different aspects—check out the testing section for a performance comparison of these laptops.